01-edu/public/subjects/boxing_todo/README.md

 A structure called `ReadErr` which will take care of the reading errors, having just an element called `child_err` of type `Box<dyn Error>`.

-For each data structure you will have to implement a function called `fmt` for the trait `Display` which writes out the message **"Failed to parse todo"** in case it is a parsing error.
-Otherwise, it should write the message **"Failed to read todo file"**.
+For each data structure you will have to implement a function called `fmt` for the trait `Display` which writes out the message **"Fail to parse todo"** in case it is a parsing error.
+Otherwise, it should write the message **"Fail to read todo file"**.
 For the `Error` trait the following functions (methods) have to be implemented:

 - `source` which returns an `Option` with the error: